.

 History:

 The Englewood branch of the South Side Rapid Transit began construction in 1903.
-It opened in segments, beginning November 3, 1905 with a shuttle from the main line at 58th Street to State Street.
-By December 10 it was extended to Wentworth and Princeton (actually 61st Street) on January 11, 1906.
-By July 13, 1997, the rest of the line was opened to its terminal at Loomis Blvd.
+It opened in segments, beginning November 3, 1905 with a shuttle from the main line at 58th Street to State Street, the first station on the branch.
+State station was the terminal (and only station) on the branch for about a month.
+By December 10, service was extended to Wentworth and Princeton (located 61st Street) stations on January 11, 1906.
+By July 13, 1907, the rest of the line was opened to its terminal at Loomis Blvd.